FreedomOnes82/MagicPropsBlazorComponents/README.md

 4. Then you can use the related components
 ![image](./Public_Images/Using_Componnent_Sample.png)

 If you encounter any difficulties while utilizing the associated component, please kindly download our demo project.
 It will provide a clear demonstration of how we effectively employ the components, serving as a valuable reference for you.
+Details please go to [detail.md](./MagicPropsDemo./readme.md)